pandeyaakash/Aakash-s-Portfolio/README.md

 <span style="font-style:italic;font-size:15px;">June 2015</span>
 <br>
-Development of a mini robot that can make movements according to the analyzed hand gestures.
+Development of a mini robot that could make movements according to the operator's hand gestures.
 This project involved programming of arduino board, related electronics and interfacing of web camera and LED's.
 <br>
 <br>